arvidn/libtorrent-daemon/README.rst

 libtorrent-daemon depends on libtorrent_ and libtorrent-webui_.

-The Jamfile in the root expects those directories to be checked out next to the libtorrentp-daemon directory.
+The Jamfile in the root expects those directories to be checked out next to the libtorrent-daemon directory.

-libtorrent in turn depend boost, and on openssl( in case it's built with encryption=openssl).
+libtorrent in turn depend boost, and on openssl (in case it's built with encryption=openssl).

 To build, you need boost-build and openssl installed.